-We run JSHRINK on the benchmark of 26 popular Java projects and compare it with three existing bytecode debloating techniques to answer the questions outlined in this paper's introduction:
+We run JSHRINK on the benchmark of 26 Java projects and compare it with three existing techniques to answer the following questions:

 - RQ1 How much Java byte code reduction is achievable when applying different kinds of transformations? - RQ2 To what extent program semantics is preserved when debloating software? - RQ3 What are the trade-offs between debloating potential and preservation of software semantics? - RQ4 How robust is the debloated software to unseen executions such as new test cases?